 Common health insurance claim disputes in recent years often involve mental health treatments and/or addiction services.
 The Mental Health Parity and Addiction Equity Act (MHPAEA) is a federal law passed in 1996 aimed to address disparities in insurance coverage for mental health and substance abuse treatments.
 The MHPAEA requires that most health plans provide equal coverage for mental health and substance abuse treatments as they do for medical and surgical claims.
 There may also be state laws that have increased insurance coverage requirements for certain conditions such as pregnancy, childbirth, prescription medication costs, and more.
 If you suspect your insurer is denying certain areas of your care that should be covered, contact Wallace Law today for a review of your situation.

 If you’ve received a health insurance denial and you think your claim has been wrongfully denied, don’t wait.
 An insurance dispute lawyer may be able to help you sue your insurance provider in order to reverse their denial.

 Time is of the essence in these instances, as many insurance companies require you to go through their internal appeals process within a certain time frame.
-Additionally, the statute of limitations on bad faith insurance lawsuits varies from state to state, often from two years to six.
+Additionally, the statute of limitations on bad faith insurance lawsuits varies from state to state, often from one year to six.

 Furthermore, many insurance companies have a clause that institutes a one-year “Suit Against Us” policy.
 This means that you have only one year from the date of your loss in order to file an appeal.
 Engaging an insurance dispute lawyer as soon as possible can help ensure that you begin the process within the correct time frame in order to proceed.